Bhikaiji Cama: Exile and death

 With the outbreak of World War I in 1914, France and Britain became allies, and all the members of Paris India Society except Cama and Singh Rewabhai Rana left the country (Cama had been advised by fellow-socialist Jean Longuet to go to Spain with M.P.
 Tirumal Acharya).
 She and Rana were briefly arrested in October 1914 when they tried to agitate among Punjab Regiment troops that had just arrived in Marseilles on their way to the front.
 They were required to leave Marseilles, and Cama then moved to Rana's wife's house in Arcachon, near Bordeaux.
+Cama continued to maintain active contacts with Indian, Irish, and Egyptian revolutionaries as well as with French Socialists and Russian leadership.

 In January 1915, the French government deported Rana and his whole family to the Caribbean island of Martinique, and Cama was sent to Vichy, where she was interned.
 In bad health, she was released in November 1917 and permitted to return to Bordeaux provided that she report weekly to the local police.
 Following the war, Cama returned to her home at 25, Rue de Ponthieu in Paris.